 - You only have to think about contraception every three years.

-- It does not interfere with sex.
+- It does not interfere with having sex (intercourse).

 - It can be used when breast-feeding.

-- Period pain is usually less.
+- Period pain is usually reduced and periods are usually lighter.

 What are the disadvantages of using a contraceptive implant?